 Test Case Development : This stage of the Software Testing Life Cycle (STLC) involves the creation, verification and rework of test cases and test scripts.
 Here, test case development activity starts once the test case planning is finished.
 The testing team prepares the test cases as well as test data if any testing is required which later is reviewed by the quality assurance (QA) lead.

-- Entry Criteria: Updated Requirements documents and automation feasibility report should be completed.
+Entry Criteria: Updated version of requirement document and automation feasibility report.

 Test Environment Setup: To set test environment is a vital part of Software Testing Life Cycle (STLC).
 Test environment Setup is one of the critical aspects of testing process and can be done in parallel with Test Case development Stage.
 Executed independently, it basically decides the software and hardware conditions under which a work product is tested.
 Testing Environment Setup does not require a testing team and the testing environment based on company to company, may be developer or customer.

 Entry Criteria: Test plan, test data and smoke test cases are available.

 Understand the required architecture, environment set-up for Test Environment.

 Prepare hardware and software requirement list for the Test Environment.

 Once the Test Environment is setup execute the Smoke test cases to check the readiness of the test environment.

 Deliverables:Test Environment will be ready with test data.
 Results of Smoke Tests will be provided.